ULHPC/ulhpc-docs/docs/systems/iris/timeline.md

 ### October 2016

 * Bids Opening for both RFPs on October 12, 2016.
-    - Starting offers analysis by the ULHPC team
+    - Starting offers analysis by the ULHPC team, together with the procurement and legal departments of the University

 ### November 2016